awesto/djangoshop-sendcloud/README.md

 ## Installation

-for django-SHOP version 1.0 and later:
+For django-SHOP version 1.2 and later:

 ```
-pip install djangoshop-sendcloud<1.1
+pip install djangoshop-sendcloud
 ```